UMR-CNRM/pyft/doc/Documentation.md

 New methods must be added in one of the abstract classes defined in variables.py, statements.py... according to its main topic.
 The application.py file deals with methods specific to PHYEX that are not universal.
+The scripting.py modules contains functions used to build the two main tools.

 Several decorators are available:
  - debugDecor (defined in tool): ease the debugging/profiling when logLevel is set